magento/devdocs/guides/v2.2/extension-dev-guide/bulk-operations.md

 <td>The Admin user ID that executes this bulk operation.</td></tr>
 </table>

-See [Create a publisher](( {{page.baseurl}}extension-dev-guide/implement-bulk.html#createpublisher)) for a detailed example of a publisher.
+See [Create a publisher]( {{page.baseurl}}extension-dev-guide/implement-bulk.html#createpublisher) for a detailed example of a publisher.

 ### Consume messages

 When a consumer processes a message, it must notify the system of its status.
 The status can be OPEN, COMPLETE, RETRIABLY_FAILED, and NOT_RETRIABLY_FAILED.

-To send this notification, use `OperationManagementInterface::changeOperationStatus($operationId, $status, $message = null, $data = null)`
+To send this notification, use `OperationManagementInterface::changeOperationStatus($operationId, $status, $message = null, $data = null)`.

 #### Handling Recoverable Exceptions

 Magento provides database exception classes to simplify the process of identifying recoverable database errors in client code.
 In most cases, such errors happen due to some environment issues and can be fixed.
 The full path to these classes is `Magneto\Framework\DB\Adapter\<class_name>`.
 These exceptions extend generic `\Zend_Db_Adapter_Exception`.

 Exception class | Description of database error(s)
 --- | ---